 The Layer says that the blanket will withstand at least 300 machine-washes.
 I plan on washing mine once or twice a week, so that’s a good lifespan.

 I’m gushing over The Layer.
 It’s so utterly useful, I almost started a new site tag: changedmylife.
 I still want to wave my hands in the air about how it sells for under $60.
 That’s awesome, because I need a spare one.
 (Didn’t wash my Layer after oozing on it last night?
 That’s fine, I’ve got an extra one for tonight!)

-Because The Layer’s cotton fleece soaks up liquid so well, and the laminate layer seals it in, I think this sex blanket is 💯 a step-up from the Liberator Throws.
-A Liberator Throw’s one advantage is that its “velvish” fabric is more plushy on top—but that material lets droplets (or puddles) of liquid roll away.
+Because The Layer’s cotton fleece soaks up liquid so well, and the laminate layer seals it in, I think this sex blanket is 💯 a step-up from the Liberator Fascinator Throws, formerly the top name among waterproof blankets.
+A Liberator Fascinator Throw’s one advantage is that its “velvish” fabric is more plushy on top—but that material lets droplets (or puddles) of liquid roll away.

-The Layer is simply more convenient if you’re getting quite wet.
+The Layer is more convenient if you’re getting quite wet, and especially helpful for period sex.
+It may not be as soft & warm as some fleece pet blankets, but it’s compact fleece is easier to clean real blood (and cum) out of.
 It’s also more sanitizable, and withstands machine washing at higher temperatures than Liberator products.
 Both kinds of blanket are made in the US.
 But The Layer is more committed to materials testing, and was founded (and is owned and operated) by a woman who saw a need for a better product—then created it. 🙌

 Save 10% off at Peepshow Toys ⬆️ with code FELICITY.8

 - Lubes, lube warmers, cleaning products, etc. There was that one time I contrasted dildo mounts, which are useful!